-\begin{rem} Unfortunately, the previous definition does not really capture the properties of the dynamics, as there is an ambiguity for the cases $g(I)\in \cI$: sometimes we would like to consider it as a weak case of Markovian image, some other times we rather want to see it as a case of weak contraction. \end{rem}
+\begin{rem} Unfortunately, the previous definition does not really capture the properties of the dynamics, as there is an ambiguity when $g(I)\in \cI$: sometimes we would like to consider it as a weak case of Markovian image, some other times we rather want to see it as a case of weak contraction. \end{rem}

-For the next fundamental definition we recall our notation $\St_{\overline X}(v)=\left \{e\in E\mid o(e)=v\right \}$ for the star of a vertex $v\in V$ in the graph $\overline{X}=(V,E)$ (see \S~\ref{sc:arboreal_ping-pong}).
+For the next fundamental definition we recall our notation $\St_{\overline X}(v)=\left \{e\in E\mid o(e)=v\right \}$ for the star of a vertex $v\in V$ in the graph $\overline{X}=(V,E)$ (see \S\ref{sc:arboreal_ping-pong}).

 \begin{dfn}[Ping-pong partition] Let $G\subset \Homeo_+(\T)$ be a virtually free group and $(\alpha:G\to\Isom_+(X), T)$ a marking.
 Let $\cG=\{G_v,\alpha_s(A_s)s\}_{v\in V,s\in S}$ be the preferred system of generators for $G$.